Revenue Per Technician: The Number That Tells You Whether Your HVAC Business Is Scaling or Just Getting Bigger

 Job mix is the multiplier on everything else.
 A tech completing 4 jobs per day at $200 average generates $800 daily.
 The same tech completing 3 jobs per day at $1,200 average generates $3,600.
 Deliberately routing high-value calls to your best closing techs while routing tune-ups and inspections to newer techs during their ramp-up period is one of the highest-ROI dispatch decisions available.

 In HVAC, the conversion from a service call to a system replacement recommendation, and whether that recommendation is made confidently and professionally, is often the single biggest driver of the revenue-per-tech spread between top and bottom performers.
-The HVAC Close Rate Benchmarks article covers what healthy replacement close rates look like and what moves them.

 Variable 4: Revenue-to-Compensation Ratio